 Planet Wimborne aims to bring the community in Wimborne and surrounding areas together in response to the climate and ecological emergency.

-If you represent a group, project or business which share's Planet Wimborne's values and you would be interested in partnering with Planet Wimborne, please fill in the form via the button below.
+If you represent a group, project or business which shares Planet Wimborne's values and you would be interested in receiving our Newsletter and linking with Planet Wimborne, please fill in the form via the button below.

 Sign-up for newsletters as a group, project or business.

 This year's Green Festival has been hailed a great success by the organisers.
 The aims of the festival were to engage with as many people as possible from as wide a background as possible, with a particular focus on young people and local businesses.
 With this in mind, the packed week long programme had something for everybody.